-Drivers, guides and service staffs will always be happy to accept your tip.
-In a different way, if a local helps you in the street or find someone to help you, he would be looking for you to provide a small amount of money for their help.
+Drivers, guides and service staff will always be happy to accept your tip.
+In a different way, if a local helps you in the street or finds someone to help you, he would be looking for you to provide a small amount of money for their help.
 It is advisable have some small change in riel for these kinds of occasions.

 In Temples, it is common to put some money in the donation boxes strategically located at the end of the visit, particularly if a monk is living in the place.